 First the United States Lighthouse Society stared Wayne Wheeler in the face.

 Then it came calling.
 And then it grew up.
-Formed 30 years ago this year, the nation’s premier lighthouse organization found its president, rather than the other way around.
+Formed in 1984, the nation’s premier lighthouse organization found its president, rather than the other way around.
 It started with some routine lighthouse experiences for a young Coast Guard lieutenant, but it really blossomed when Wheeler instead became a civilian Coast Guard employee and was assistant and later chief of the Aids to Navigation Branch for northern California, with an entire office wall of bookshelves loaded with Lighthouse Service technical manuals, reports to Congress, and files.
 And the calling?
 Most of the inquiries the Coast Guard’s public affairs staff was receiving involved lighthouses—and, well, Wheeler had the books.

 “THIS IS WHERE IT STARTS,” THE LONG-TIME SOCIETY PRESIDENT RECALLS.